STAT545-UBC/STAT545-UBC-original-website/git07_git-github-rstudio.md

 **Do this a few times a day, but possibly less often than you commit.**

-You have new work into your local Git repository, but the changes are not online yet.
+You have new work in your local Git repository, but the changes are not online yet.

 This will seem counterintuitive, but first let's stop and pull from GitHub.